magdalenamaygero/magdalenamaygero/README.md

-<a>I am a current software engineering fellow at The Marcy Lab School, in Brooklyn.
+<a>I am a recent alum graduating from The Marcy Lab School as a fullstack software engineer.
 I have a passion for technology, psychology and art, and I enjoy bringing these interests together in my work.
-Technologies I frequently leverage include JavaScript, HTML, CSS, NodeJS, ExpressJS, SQL and React.
+Technologies I frequently leverage include JavaScript, HTML, CSS, NodeJS, ExpressJS, SQL, React, NextJS and TypeScript.
 I look forward to collaborating!</a>

  <br>